betterTisen/Tnshare_Doc/README.md

 # End

 As this project is in the operational stage, there is no plan to open source for the time being, and the front-end part may be open source in the future.
 Thank you for your support and understanding

+## 2020.10.15

+⚠️ The Chrome Extension is now open source, and the service is still available in Chrome store, but it does not guarantee data stability.
+If any usage requirements can be raised in ISSure, the full source code will be open later